Our response to the coronavirus pandemic

 - our processes and timescales during the Covid-19 outbreak

 Some organisations host events at our sites.
 Please contact the event organiser directly if you would like to know if there are changes to an event you are attending.

 See guidance for managers of natural and outdoor cultural sites to operate sites as safely as possible.

 Our forestry operations

-All of our forestry sites are subject to strict checks to ensure that we are operating within current Government guidelines on coronavirus and social distancing measures.
+All of our forestry sites are operating within current Government guidelines on coronavirus and social distancing measures.

-If you have concerns then please email our analytical services in the first instance.
+If you have concerns then please email our analytical services.
 Our usual response times could be impacted by current events.